 Basic record keeping including financial, production, compliance with government agencies and labor records.
 Financial records are needed to file taxes, comply with governmental requirements, apply for loans, and provide information needed to make strategic management decisions.

 Introduction to field of forestry.
 In addition to traditional topics of species identification, biology and timber management, this course examines the sociological, environmental, political and industrial influences on domestic and international management of forest resources.

-AGR 144 Agricultural EconomicsPrerequisite(s): ACCUPLACER reading score of 85 or greater, or ACT Reading score of 18 or greater, or COMPASS reading score of 81 or greater, or SAT EBRW of 480 or greater, or a 'C' grade or higher in ENG 101 or IDS 150 or successful completion of the CRP reading program.
+AGR 144 Agricultural EconomicsPrerequisite(s): ACT Reading score of 18 or greater or an Accuplacer reading score of 85 or higher or SAT verbal score of 440 or greater or C or higher in ENG 100 or IDS 150.

 Characteristics of our economic system and basic economic concepts with applications to agriculture.
 Effects on agriculture by money and banking systems, monetary and fiscal policies, government policies, and international trade.